-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (hereinafter, "IFRS").
+The consolidated financial statements have been prepared in accordance with IFRS.

 Basis of preparation

 The consolidated financial statements have been prepared on the historical cost basis except for investments available for sale that are measured at fair value at the end of each reporting period, as explained in the accounting policies below.